arahi7860/sql-intro/readme.md

 </details>

 <details>
-<summary>How would you represent a one to many relationship?</summary>
+<summary>How would you visually represent a one to many relationship?</summary>
 <br>

 ![one-to-many](images/one-to-many2.png)